 The Cracker Barrel Banana Pudding reminds you of home, creamy homemade vanilla pudding, with fresh bananas, crunchy vanilla wafers.
-What could be better than that?
-Serving banana pudding in individual Mason jars is the perfect way to upgrade your banana pudding.
+Serving traditional banana pudding in individual Mason jars is the perfect way to upgrade your banana pudding.
+This will soon become one of your family’s favorite desserts.

-Cold, creamy, lightly sweetened, and with a bit of crunch, Cracker Barrel banana pudding is a favorite way for many diners to top off their meals at the restaurant.
+This easy classic banana pudding is cold, creamy, lightly sweetened, and with a bit of crunch.
+Cracker barrel banana pudding is a favorite way for many diners to top off their meals at the restaurant.
 But you can make a homemade banana pudding of your own, which is, dare I say, maybe even better than the original.
-Well, if not better, than undoubtedly much, much cuter.
+Well, if not better, then undoubtedly much, much cuter.

 Treat the Bananas Like the Stars They Are